Shadow Work and Self-Authorship: A Practical Guide with Erick Godsey

 - Then listen.
 If the symptom could speak, what would it ask you to stop betraying?

 - Separate diagnosis from destiny.
-A label can help you find care; it does not have to become the entire myth of who you are.
+A label can help you find care.
+It doesn't have to become the entire myth of who you are.

 - Track effects without grandiosity.
 Did the action increase clarity, capacity, connection, or groundedness?
 If not, update.

-The academic literature is also more complicated than popular serotonin slogans.
-Reviews have questioned a simple low-serotonin explanation for depression, while the broader evidence around medication, psychotherapy, placebo effects, severity, and individual response remains nuanced.7 That evidence should not be weaponized into “medication is fake” or “you should heal yourself by willpower.”
-A safer takeaway is: avoid one-factor stories.
+The academic literature is more complicated than popular serotonin slogans suggest.
+Reviews have questioned a simple low-serotonin explanation for depression, while the broader evidence around medication, psychotherapy, placebo effects, severity, and individual response remains genuinely nuanced.2 That evidence should not be weaponized into "medication is fake" or "heal yourself by willpower."
+A safer takeaway: avoid one-factor stories.
 Depression deserves both compassionate care and honest inquiry into life context.

-Erick gives a practical primer on Internal Family Systems-style parts work: the psyche can be understood as a “throne room” where different parts take over at different times.
-A frightened protector, avoidant guardian, inner critic, pleaser, addict, rescuer, or rageful defender may seize the throne and act out a strategy that once made sense.2
+Erick gives a practical primer on Internal Family Systems-style parts work.
+The psyche can be understood as a "throne room" where different parts take over at different times.
+A frightened protector, avoidant guardian, inner critic, pleaser, addict, rescuer, or rageful defender may seize the throne and act out a strategy that once made perfect sense.

-The point is not to pathologize yourself into fragments.
-It is to build enough inner leadership that no single part has to run the kingdom alone.
+The point is to build enough inner leadership that no single part has to run the kingdom alone.

 A parts map can start simply: